06 Mar Use a Data Inquiry Cycle to Guide Your Curriculum Review

 Once you’ve gathered all the data, it’s important to take the time to think about any “data pitfalls” that might be reflected in your data.
-To do this, be sure to trust your professional judgement and consider:
+To do this, be sure to trust your professional judgment and consider:

 - Your confidence in the information

-- The reliability of the scores
+- The reliability of the data

 - The significance of what they reflect